dunglas/DunglasAngularCsrfBundle/README.md

       - { path: "^/url-pattern", route: "^route_name_pattern$", methods: [GET, POST] }
 ```

+## Integration with Symfony2 Form component

+If You are using Symfony2 Form component along with DunglasAngularCsrfBundle, there are some basic informations:
+Whenever Your action was under the secured by CSRF bundle route, the form created in that action will be set with default option of disabled csrf.
+In that case, the DunglasAngularCsrfBundle will only validate the token send by header and ommit the token from the form.

 ## Credits

 This bundle has been written by [Kévin Dunglas](http://dunglas.fr).